heptarch/heptarch.github.io/drafts/quine.md

 q \leftrightarrow \text{prov}(\ulcorner q \urcorner).
 $$

 If $q$ is true, it is provable, so it does not witness incompleteness; if it is provable, it is true, so it does not witness inconsistency.
 They haven't seen anything, honest!
+Such a formula seems useless, and in particular, it could be true or false.
+Remarkably, this is not the case: Martin Löb [proved in 1955](https://en.wikipedia.org/wiki/L%C3%B6b%27s_theorem) that the fixed point $q$ is always *true*.